kjolley/BIGSdb_documentation/dbase_setup.rst

   interface pages.
 * curate_footer.html - HTML markup that is inserted at the bottom of all curator's interface pages.

+The header files can alternatively be placed in the root directory of the web site for site-wide use.

 .. _xml: